skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

   - Can only launch an image from the regions it's stored in
   - Can copy between regions using command line, console or API

+- Cannot delete the EBS snapshot that an AMI is based on.

 ### Instance backed storage